 One of my pet peeves is crushed cereal at the bottom of the box, but over the years I’ve learned a few ways to use it.
 My favorites are Chocolate Chip Cookies with Bran Cereal, Chocolate Chip Bran Bars and Bran Bread.
 And now I have a new one: Bran Cereal English Muffins.

-The recipe was originally from All Bran’s collection, but I modified it to use with a stand mixer & dough hook and added 1 tablespoon of sugar which enhanced the flavor but didn’t make the muffins sweet.
+Bran Cereal English Muffins are originally from All Bran’s collection, but I modified the recipe to use with a stand mixer & dough hook and added 1 tablespoon of sugar which enhanced the flavor but didn’t make the muffins sweet.

 They took a while to bake since the “baking” process is just letting them cook very slowly on low in a skillet, but the process was relaxing and kind of fun.